wolfxxx/SpaceInvaders/README.md

 # Modern Space Invaders (Phaser 3)

+Just for fun and education.
 A fast, modern take on the arcade classic built with Phaser 3.
 Battle waves of invaders, face periodic boss fights, stack a combo multiplier, charge up a piercing shot, and chase a persistent high score — all with crunchy SFX and adaptive music.

 ## Features
 - Arcade action: smooth movement, snappy shots, destructible shields, starfield backdrop.